 If, within a 12-month period, Tenant should have a second personal check that is returned for insufficient funds, Tenant shall be required to make future payments by money order, credit card, debit card or cashier’s check.
 A history of three (3) or more late/delinquent rental payments within the current reexamination period may result in lease termination.

-For residents who have a primary source of income that is provided by the Federal Government, such as Social Security, SSI, VA or Widow’s Pension, rental payment will be due within five (5) business days after receipt of the benefit.
-Residents must provide documentation to the site-based Management Office of the anticipated day benefits will be received.
-If rent and other charges are not paid within the specified five (5) days, the resident will be assessed a late fee.
+For residents who have a primary source of income that is provided by the Federal Government, such as Social Security, SSI, VA or Widow’s Pension, resident will be added to a rental payment late fee exclusion list, granting them exemption from late fees.
+Residents must provide documentation to the site-based Management Office at the time of certification to be added the rental payment late fee exclusion list.

 7.8 Reservation of Rights and Partial Payments